securityguy/DMRcmd/README.md

 ### openSPOT Users

 openSPOT does not include multi-DMR server routing capability, so at this point configuring openSPOT to connect to DMRcmd will not allow other traffic to reach a DMR server.
-I am in the process of adding passthrough capability.
+I am in the process of adding a proxy feature.
-However, at this time your best bet would be to configure your openSPOT to send traffic to DMRGateway (link and configuration above) and configure DMRGateay to send selected traffic to DMRcmd.
+However, at this time your best bet would be to configure your openSPOT to send traffic to DMRGateway (link and configuration above) and configure DMRGateway to send selected traffic to DMRcmd.

 To configure openSPOT to send traffic to DMRcmd: